[QODBC-POS] QODBC POS Setup Options

 Messages allow you to review message logs from QODBC POS regarding errors and issues communicating with QuickBooks POS, clear these messages, and review messages produced by the QuickBooks POS qbXML SDK interface.

-Display Optimizer Status Panel will display the progress of optimization on the data, this is especially helpful on large data files being reloaded in their entirety.
+Display Optimizer Status Panel will display the progress of optimization on the data.
+This is especially helpful on large data files being reloaded in their entirety.

 QODBC POS Optimizer Setup

 Optimizer Database Folder specifies where the local data store will be saved on disk.
 The default location %AppData%\QODBC Driver for QuickBooks POS\Optimizer is under your Windows login account name under your Documents and Settings folder.
 The data will be stored in a file in this folder with a name similar to the company file name with a .opt extension.
-If you store that data somewhere other than the default click the browse button and select the destination folder.
-With very large company files we suggest running synchronization after hours.
+If you store that data somewhere other than the default, click the browse button and select the destination folder.
+With very large company files, we suggest running synchronization after hours.

-For balances and stock quantities: the option Nulls - will return NULLs for all fields that cannot be kept in sync, Dirty Reads - means return the most current value that was loaded into the optimizer cache, and Real Time uses the slower method to get the data directly out of QuickBooks making sure you get the most current value for the requested fields.
+For balances and stock quantities: the option Nulls - will return NULLs for all fields that cannot be kept in sync, Dirty Reads - means return the most current value that was loaded into the optimizer cache, and Real-Time uses the slower method to get the data directly out of QuickBooks making sure you get the most current value for the requested fields.
 (Real Time is the previous method used).

-Optimize data after an Insert or Update causes QODBC to do Load Updated Data after an insert or update is executed on a table.
+Optimizing data after an Insert or Update causes QODBC to do Load Updated Data after an insert or update is executed on a table.
 Useful for programmers who want to test that their data has successfully been written to QuickBooks.